 The Russian invasion in Ukraine continues to cause uncertainty.
-The Fund has no direct exposure to Ukraine, Belarus or Russia.
-On behalf of the Fund Manager, the administrator of the Fund carries out ongoing sanctions screening on the investors of the Fund.
+The Fund has no direct or indirect exposure to Ukraine, Belarus or Russia.
+On behalf of the Fund Manager, the Administrator of the Fund carries out ongoing sanctions screening on the investors of the Fund.
 Here, no hits have been identified.
-Further escalation of the conflict is expected to dampen global growth and cause a recession, especially in Europe.
+Further escalation of the conflict is expected to dampen global growth, especially in Europe.
 This might have an impact on the performance of the Fund.